jamiephillips212/reading-notes/README.md

 - Markdown exists everywhere.
 Websites (Ex: Reddit and Github support Markdown)
 - Click [here](https://www.markdownguide.org/getting-started/) for more reasons.
 ## What Symbol will create a heading in Markdown?
 To create a heading, you will use the pound key (#) in front of the words or phrases.
-The number of pound symbols you add
+The number of pound symbols you add should correspond to the heading level you want to use.
+-